 Keep Moving Forward

 Knowing how to make a drastic change like giving up alcohol can be tough.
 Speak with a counselor about different ways to overcome an addiction, join an accountability group, and try out some of the ideas above.
 Overcoming addiction and staying sober is a daily and sometimes a minute to minute decision.
-Many have given up alcohol but it’s something to work at every day.
+Many have given up alcohol but it’s something to work at every day for your entire life.

 If you are feeling down or depressed for more days than not, please seek medical attention.
 If you are feeling like you cannot go on, please call the suicide hotline at 1-800-273-8255 or chat here>>> https://suicidepreventionlifeline.org/chat/ Or visit the suicide prevention lifeline at https://suicidepreventionlifeline.org/